MicrosoftDocs/EdgeEnterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 ## Prerequisites

-Currently Microsoft Edge sync for Azure Active Directory (Azure AD) accounts is only available for the following subscriptions:
+Currently Microsoft Edge sync for Azure Active Directory (Azure AD) accounts is available for the following subscriptions:

 - Azure AD Premium (P1 and P2)
+- M365 Business Premium
 - Office 365 E3 and above
 - Azure Information Protection (AIP) (P1& P2)
 - All EDU subscriptions (O365 A1 or above, M365 A1 or above, or Azure Information Protection P1 or P2 for Students or Faculty)